All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Long-Term Maintenance: What Happens After You Reach Your Goal

 One of the most important conversations to have with your provider is about the long-term plan.
-Weight management medications like tirzepatide are not designed as short-term fixes.
+Weight management medications like tirzepatide aren't designed as short-term fixes.
 The data supports this.

 The SURMOUNT-4 trial (Aronne et al., JAMA, 2024) demonstrated what happens when patients discontinue tirzepatide after achieving significant weight loss.
 Participants who switched from tirzepatide to placebo after 36 weeks of treatment regained an average of 14.0% of body weight over the following year.
 Meanwhile, those who continued tirzepatide maintained their weight loss and even lost an additional 5.5%.